Lanietodev/Getting-Started-With-X-as-a-Beginner/README.md

     * It lets you save a post to access later, making it easy to refer back to content you want to keep for future reference.
 These elements help to improve engagement, interaction, and content-sharing on X.
 ### Posting Basics
-Now that you understand how to create and interacting with posts, let's delve deeper into posting basics:
+Now that you understand how to create and interacting with posts, let's delve deeper into posting basics.
 #### Adding Media to Your Posts (Photos, Videos, GIFs)
 Improving your posts with media can make them more captivating.
 * Click the media icon (often a camera or image icon) to select and upload photos, videos, or GIFs from your device.